 Two-Year J.D.
 Program for Foreign-Trained Lawyers

-A student who has substantially completed the requirements for or is a graduate of a non-U.S. law program that qualifies a student for the practice of law in another country may be admitted to the Toledo Law J.D. program with conditional advanced standing.
+A student who has substantially completed the requirements for or is a graduate of a non-U.S. law program that qualifies a student for the practice of law in another country may be admitted to the Toledo Law J.D. program with advanced standing.

 Applicants living outside the United States should apply online through the Law School Admission Council (LSAC).
 Toledo Law does not require an application fee.

 When selecting the application type, please select “Other (attach explanation).”
 Please attach an addendum to your application that states your intent to be admitted with conditional advanced standing as a foreign-trained lawyer.
 Please include the name of your law degree, the country in which it was earned, and the date it was or will be completed.

 All JD program students are required to take the Law School Admission Test (LSAT) and register for the Law School Admission Council Credential Assembly Service (CAS).

 The LSAC Credential Assembly Service will complete a transcript and credential evaluation for all foreign-trained applicants.